varneberg/Cheat-Sheets/INF140-summary.md

 * **ABAC**
   * Access decisions are based on attributes of any component of or action on the system

+## Accountability and Auditing

+### Cybersecurity Principle No1

+    An asset should only be accessed by an authenticated entity in an authorized manner

+* Steps of access control
+  1. Identification->
+  2. Authentication->
+  3. Authorization->
+  ->Resource->
+  4. Accountability

+### Accountability

+    The requirement for actions of an entity to be traced uniquely to that entity, which supports

+* Non-repudiation
+* Deterrence
+* Fault isolation
+* Intrusion detection and prevention
+* After-action recovery and legal action
+* Provides the means to trace activities in our environment back to their source
+* Depends on identification, authentication, and access control being present so that one can know who a given transaction is associated with and what permissions were used to allow them to carry it out
+* Providing sufficient control in place to deter or prevent those that would break the rules and abuse the resources they have access to

+#### Security Benefits of Accountability

+##### Non-repudiation

+* A situation in which sufficient evidence exists to prevent and individual from successfully denying
+  * That he or she has made certain statements
+  * That he or she has taken certain actions
+    * E.g logs or digital signature by cryptographic techniques

+##### Deterrence

+* Laying out clear rules about how resources should be accessed
+* Announcing clearly that all access activities are monitored, and there will be penalties for acting against the rules

+* With the aim of warning individuals, who are authorized or unauthorized to access resources, to think twice before straying outside the lines

+##### Intrusion Detection and Prevention

+* Intrusion detection performs strictly as a monitoring and alert tool, only notifying us that an attack or undesirable activity is taking place
+* Intrusion prevention, often working from information sent by the intrusion detection, can actually take action based on what is happening in the environment
+* E.g In response to an attack overt the network, an IPS might refuse traffic from the source of the attach

+##### Admissibility of Records

+* Accountability methods, with a regulated and consistent tracking system, can provide a solid and and documented chain of custody for evidence collection, dictating that all evidence be labeled with information indicating who secured and validated it

+#### How is Accountability Achieved

+* Accountability is tracked by recording user, system, and application activities
+* It is done through auditing functions and mechanisms within an operating system or application
+* Audit trails contain information about
+  * Operating system activities
+  * Application events
+  * User actions

+### Auditing

+    Auditing is and independent review and examination of records and activities

+* To assess the adequacy of system controls
+* To ensure compliance with established policies and operational procedures
+* To recommend necessary changes in
+  * Controls
+  * Policies
+  * or Procedures

+#### How Auditing Should be Done

+* Points to be in mind
+  * Store the audits securely
+  * The right audit tools will keep the size of the logs under control
+  * The logs must be protected from any unauthorized changes in order to safeguard data
+  * Review the data in the right manner
+  * The ability to delete logs is only available to administrators
+  * Logs should contain activities of all high-privileged accounts(root, admins)

+##### What Should be Audited

+* Auditing can vary a lot from organization to organization
+* A general category of items and actions to be audited include
+  * System-level events
+  * Application-level events
+  * User-level events

+##### System-level Events

+* System performance
+* Log in attempts
+* Log in ID
+* Date and time of each log in attempt
+* Lockouts of users and terminals
+* Use of administration utilities
+* Devices used
+* Functions performed
+* Requests to alter configuration files

+##### Application-level events

+* Error messages
+* Files opened and closed
+* Modifications of files
+* Security violations within applications

+##### User-level Events

+* Identification and authentication attempts
+* Files, services, and resources used
+* Commands initiated
+* Security violations

+### Monitoring

+* Subset of auditing
+* Tends to focus on observing the environment in order to discover undesirable conditions such as
+  * Failures
+  * Resource shortages
+  * Security issues
+  * Trends that might signal the arrival of such conditions
+* Typically watching specific items of data collected such as
+  * Resource usage on computers and network latency
+  * Attacks occurring repeatedly against servers with network interfaces exposed to the internet

+* Clipping level(threshold)
+  * Once a threshold value is passed, the activity is considered to be an event that is logged, investigated, or both

+### Logging

+* Gives history of the activities that have taken place in the environment being logged
+* Logging mechanisms can be setup to log anything from solely critical events to every actions carried out by the system or software such as
+  * Software error logs
+  * Hardware failures
+  * Users logging in and out
+  * Resource access
+  * Tasks requiring increased privileges in most logs
+* Available to administrators for review
+* Usually not modifiable by the users of the system
+* May be asked to analyze in relation to a particular incident or situation

+### Accountability and Auditing TLDR;

+* Accountability
+  * Ensures users are accountable for their actions
+  * Is important for deterrence and digital forensics
+  * Is implemented by monitoring, logging and auditing

+* Auditing
+  * Audit trails user, system, and application activities by monitoring and logging
+  * Automates tools and human involvements are usually needed for auditing

 ## Malicious Software